Cluster ActiveGate can be installed either on Linux or Windows.

 sudo to run the installation script.

-Since version 1.155, the user running the ActiveGate service doesn't require root rights.
-If you don't specify your own user to run the ActiveGate service, existing or not, the installer by default creates the
+Since ActiveGate version 1.155, the user running the ActiveGate service doesn't require root rights.
+If you don't specify your own user to run the ActiveGate service, existing or not, the installer will create and use the

-dtuserag user.
-For more information see Customize ActiveGate installation on Linux
+dtuserag user by default.
+For more information, see Customize ActiveGate installation

-To install ActiveGate, type one of the following commands into the directory where you downloaded the installation script.
+To install ActiveGate, run one of the following commands in the directory where you downloaded the installation script.

 sudo /bin/bash psg-installer.sh